joaopi/simplilearn_terraform_ec2/README.md

 This is a Terraform configuration that will create an EC2 instance in your AWS account, create security keys for SSH, connect to the instance and install Jenkins, Java, and Python in the instance.

-It installs Java JDK from APT package ´default-jdk´, and installs Python8.
+It installs Java JDK from APT package `default-jdk`, and installs Python8.

-Jenkins server will be available on http://<EC2-public-ip>:8080
+Jenkins server will be available on http://&lt;EC2-public-ip&gt;:8080

 ## What are the prerequisites?